 Using chatbots on your website to qualify any incoming leads is a great way to save your sales team some time.
 You can find out the lead’s name, email, budget, company name, and so on before you even speak to them.
 This is also beneficial for your prospect - the chatbot will be able to direct the site visitor to some useful resources on your website that will answer their questions.
 Win win!

 I could name at least 12 emails that I send out “on the regs.”
 You know the ones I mean - “checking in,” “following up,” and “reaching out.”
-Using a marketing automation tool like, yep you guessed it, HubSpot, you can templatise these emails whilst still keeping them personal by using contact tokens.
+Using a digital marketing automation tool like, yep you guessed it, HubSpot, you can templatise these emails whilst still keeping them personal by using contact tokens.
 Even if you don’t use HubSpot or a similar tool, you can still write out the emails that you send out regularly and save them as a word document.
 At least that way you have the skeleton of the email and only have to make little edits every time.

 There are many different forms of sales collateral and each type will be relevant based on where your lead is in their buying journey.
 If they are just hearing about your company, they’re more likely to need to learn about what it is that you actually do, so a product or service explainer video is great for this.
 If however, they’re a sales qualified lead or an opportunity, they might be interested to see a case study or a vendor comparison between you and your competitors.
 You can see me chatting more about this here.